HappyHackingOrange/mazelib/README.md

 		std::cout << m.tostring() << std::endl;
 	}

-A generating algorihm is selected, the Prim's algorithm in this case, to generate a random maze which is 8 high and 16 wide.
+A generating algorithm is selected, the Prim's algorithm in this case, to generate a random maze which is 8 high and 16 wide.
 The maze should look something like this:

 ![Generated 8x16 Maze](/images/generated_maze.png)